zzw890827/aws-sap-questions/第五套/README.md

     </details>

-62. A company runs an application in the cloud that consists ofa database and a website.
-Users can post data to the website, have the data processed, and have the data sent back to them in an email Data is stored is a MySQL database running on an Amazon EC2 Instance.
-The database is ntnning in a VPC with two private subnets.
+62. A company runs an application in the cloud that consists of a database and a website.
+Users can post data to the website, have the data processed, and have the data sent back to them in an email.
+Data is stored is a MySQL database running on an Amazon EC2 Instance.
+The database is running in a VPC with two private subnets.
 The website is running on Apache Tomcat in a single EC2 instance in a different VPC with one public subnet.
-There is a single VPC peering connection between the database and website VPC The website has suffered several outages during the last month due to high traffic.
+There is a single VPC peering connection between the database and website VPC.
+The website has suffered several outages during the last month due to high traffic.
 Which actions should a solutions architect take to increase the reliability of the application?
 (Select THREE.)
-    - [ ] A. Place the Tomcat server in an Auto Scaling group with multiple EC2 instances behind an Application Load Balancer
+    - [ ] A. Place the Tomcat server in an Auto Scaling group with multiple EC2 instances behind an Application Load Balancer.
-    - [ ] B. Provision an additional VPC peering connection
+    - [ ] B. Provision an additional VPC peering connection.
-    - [ ] C. Migrate the MySQL database to Amazon Aurora with one Aurora Replica
+    - [ ] C. Migrate the MySQL database to Amazon Aurora with one Aurora Replica.
-    - [ ] D. Provision two NAT gateways in the database VPC
+    - [ ] D. Provision two NAT gateways in the database VPC.
-    - [ ] E. Move the Tomcat server to the database VQC
+    - [ ] E. Move the Tomcat server to the database VPC.
     - [ ] F. Create an additional public subnet in a different Availability Zone in the website VPC.

     <details>